A Guide To Finding The Right Polisher – The Top Five Questions To Ask

 A guide to finding the right polisher – the top five questions to ask

-Finding the best polisher might seem like a simple task at first glance, but especially in post boom times you will find significant quality differences on the market.
+Finding the right polisher might seem like a simple task at first glance, but especially in post boom times you will find significant quality differences on the market.

 Square meter prices range from $80 to $100 for a simple satin finish.
 Prices for gloss and buffed doors are well above that.
 You might not go for the cheapest option.
 Everyone knows the old adage: ‘You get what you pay for.’
 Well good quality work has its price.
 At Dianella Polishing undercoating is included in all our finishes.
 A high end French polisher will always undercoat the substrate and sand it back before he starts the actual painting process.